-The School of Education 2020-2025 Strategic Plan aligns with the NSC Strategic Plan in the following overarching ways:
+The School of Education 2020-2025 Strategic Plan aligns with the NS Strategic Plan in the following overarching ways.

-SOE Strategic Goal 1: Recruitment (Strategic Plan Theme: Students): NSC School of Education is dedicated to the recruitment of students into the teaching field and to the development of speech language professionals.
+SOE Strategic Goal 1: Recruitment (NSC Theme: Students) : NSC School of Education is dedicated to the recruitment of students into the teaching field and to the development of speech language professionals.
 We offer a variety of program options that support the creation of effective and high-quality teacher candidates and speech language pathologists.
 Our recruitment efforts reflect an ongoing commitment to a diverse student body and a diverse faculty and staff in the School of Education.
-Recruitment initiatives in this plan also demonstrate our dedication to working closely with two-year community colleges across Nevada so that we can facilitate a near-seamless pathway into higher education.
+Recruitment initiatives in this plan also demonstrate our dedication to working closely with two-year community colleges across Nevada.
 Finally, our recruitment activities reflect both the internal and external goals of our School of Education.

-Strategic Goal 2: EnRichment (Strategic Plan Theme: Community Engagement and Economic Development (CE): Enrichment emphasizes the enhancement of campus and community activities and programs that have been designed to increase and support the quality of the services delivered by the NSC School of Education.
+Strategic Goal 2: EnRichment (NSC Theme: Community Engagement and Economic Development (CE): EnRichment emphasizes the enhancement of campus and community activities and programs that have been designed to increase and support the quality of the services delivered by the NSC School of Education.
 Our enRichment activities emphasize the professional preparation of our teacher candidates and speech pathologists, program assessment, professional entrance and exit exam support and the development and elevation of new program pathways in selected goals.

-Strategic Goal 3: Retention (Strategic Plan Theme: Curriculum and Instruction (CI): Retention activities highlighted in this Strategic Plan identify internal outcomes such as the retention of students while in our programs, as well as external outcomes including retention of students in the teaching field and in speech language pathology once they exit our programs.
-Retention is the result of recruiting strong candidates and ensuring that our instruction and support are grounded not only in evidence-based research, but that they also enrich professional practice.
+Strategic Goal 3: Retention (NSC Theme: Curriculum and Instruction (CI): Retention activities highlighted in this Strategic Plan identify internal outcomes such as the retention of students while in our programs, as well as external outcomes including retention of students in the teaching field and in speech language pathology once they exit our programs.
+Retention is the result of recruiting strong candidates and ensuring our instruction and support are grounded not only in evidence-based research but that they also enrich professional practice.